10 Mobsters & Their Unique Nicknames

 Jack “Legs” Diamond

-When the government restricted the sale of alcohol, Diamond opened up some speakeasies.
-To provide his bars with alcohol, Diamond and his team held up booze trucks, and he was known for making rapid getaways, which got him the nickname of “Legs.”
+When the government restricted the sale of alcohol, Diamond opened up speakeasies.
+To supply his bars, Diamond and his team held up liquor trucks — and he became famous for making extremely rapid getaways, which earned him the nickname “Legs.”

 “Jimmy The Gent” Burke

-He was convicted when Henry Hill testified against him for a murder, and he spent his remaining life in prison, till he died in 1996.
+He was immortalised by Robert De Niro as “Jimmy Conway” in Goodfellas.
+He was convicted when Henry Hill testified against him for a murder and spent his remaining years in prison, dying in 1996.

 “Pistol Pete” Rollack

-Pete was taken into custody and charged with conspiracy and drug trafficking, but he operated from behind his jail cell.
-While in a North Carolina cell, he gave his girlfriend a coded letter that ordered the killing of two enemies on Thanksgiving.
-In the end, Rollack ended up in solitary confinement for life.
-Now he is writing a novel to caution young men away from the mob life.
+Pete was taken into custody and charged with conspiracy and drug trafficking — but he continued operating from behind his jail cell.
+While in a North Carolina facility, he passed a coded letter to his girlfriend ordering the killing of two enemies on Thanksgiving.
+He ended up in solitary confinement for life.
+In a remarkable turn, he is now writing a novel to caution young men away from mob life.

 Tommy “The Butcher” Pitera

-When Pitera was at last taken into custody, police raided his house and discovered a disquieting literary collection.
-He was finally found culpable in 6 murders and is at present kept in a penitentiary in Pennsylvania.
+When Pitera was finally taken into custody, police raided his house and discovered a deeply disturbing personal library.
+He was found guilty of six murders and is currently held in a federal penitentiary in Pennsylvania.

 Kazuo “The Bear” Taoka

-Kazuo Taoka was an orphan who was raised by gangsters.
-He rose to recognition as a street fighter where he used to gouge out his rival’ eyes with his fingers.
-This method got Taoka the nickname of “Kuma,” Japanese for “The Bear.”
+Kazuo Taoka was an orphan who was raised by gangsters and rose to prominence as a street fighter in Japan’s criminal underworld.
+His method of choice in fights was particularly brutal — he would gouge out rivals’ eyes with his fingers.
+This earned him the nickname “Kuma,” Japanese for “The Bear.”

 Tony “Big Tuna” Accardo

-Prior to his rise to power, Tony Accardo was Al Capone’s bodyguard.
-It was Accardo’s hitting skills with a baseball bat that got him the name of “Joe Batters”.
+Prior to his rise to power, Tony Accardo was Al Capone’s personal bodyguard.
+It was his skill with a baseball bat — used on two traitorous Outfit members at a dinner table — that earned him his first nickname: “Joe Batters,” given to him by Capone himself.

 John “White Devil” Willis

-While the Ping On gang finally died away, White Devil John remained a powerful mobster in Chinatown’s drug scene.
-In the year 2011, FBI knocked on his door and he was pleaded culpable to a long list of crimes, earning himself 20 years behind bars.
+When the Ping On gang eventually died away, White Devil John remained a powerful figure in Chinatown’s drug scene.
+In 2011, the FBI knocked on his door and he pleaded guilty to a long list of crimes, earning himself 20 years behind bars — a remarkable sentence for a figure who had operated in the shadows of Boston’s underworld for decades.